-Students can input mathematical equations using either handwriting recognition or our maths toolbar.
+You can use either handwriting recognition or our maths toolbar to write maths equations.

-The maths input toolbar makes it easy to add elements to equations like exponents, square roots, fractions, Greek letters and more.
+The maths input toolbar makes it easy to add operators to equations like exponents, square roots, fractions, Greek letters and more.

-- Type numbers and algebraic variables using your keyboard.
+- You can type numbers and algebraic variables (e.g.

 - Click anything on the toolbar to insert it into your equation, then type into the gaps.

-\sqrtfor square root.
-Hover your mouse over the element to see its shortcut code.
+You can hover your mouse over the operator to see its shortcut code.

 On touchscreen devices, you can use handwriting recognition.
 Write your equation on the grid and it will be automatically recognised and converted to text.

 Click Use handwriting or Use keyboard to change between the two input modes.

 If you're having trouble with writing mathematical equations, contact our Support Team at email@example.com, and someone will be able to help you out from there.